ECE3400-Team14/Team-14-Website/docs/Labs/Lab4.md

 ### The Control Unit and Downsampler

-We set up our 'CONTROL_UNIT' Module to read in a stream of pixel data, down-sample the data to and 8-bit format, and store it in memory.
+We set up our `CONTROL_UNIT` Module to read in a stream of pixel data, down-sample the data to an 8-bit format, and store it in memory.
 The module definition is shown below:

 ```verilog